chriskempson/anime-dl/README.md

 # Anime DL
 Downloads Japanese media (anime, films, drama) from free sources with Japanese and English subtitles for use with [Voracious](https://github.com/rsimmons/voracious).
 Hence, this tool is only of any use for those studying Japanese.

+**Note:** As I'm very busy studying Japanese any help adding support for additional sources or ticking off any of the TODO list items would be much appreciated!

 ![screenshot](screenshot.jpg)

 ## Requirements